 Thali Indian’s Shahi Poutine: Butter chicken has become a somewhat typical overhaul when it comes to poutine (several restaurants are doing it this year, and others have in the past), but Thali Indian’s addition of shahi paneer (cubes of cheese submerged in a thick, velvety tomato-based gravy) make it stand out.

 Burger Bar: Unlike many of its peers, Burger Bar already had a classic poutine on its menu from which to bounce off.
 It adds popcorn chicken and buffalo and ranch sauces to it, which may mix in a visually unsavoury way, but does sound like it could bring a dose of freshness without venturing into the generally unwelcome veggie department.

 You Got My Attention...

-Ho Lee Chix’s Yin Yang poutine: A mix of regular and sweet potato shoestring fries and Ho Lee Chix’s raved-about fried chicken are topped on one side with a red jelly-like sauce and on the other with a creamy pea and corn gravy.
+Ho Lee Chix’s Yin Yang poutine: A mix of regular and sweet potato shoestring fries and Ho Lee Chix’s raved-about fried chicken are topped on one side with a red jelly-like sauce and on the other a creamy pea and corn gravy.
 Though the description leaves out the cheese curds, the photo shows them peering through.
-Difficult to say whether this one will sing — but at least you get two dishes in one?
+Difficult to say whether this one will sing — but at least you get two dishes in one.

 This Doesn’t Feel Right

-Faberge’s Fabergé Stack: Elevating poutine with the addition of say foie gras or duck confit is acceptable in the poutine playbook, but transforming it so that a fork and knife choreography appears necessary strays a little too far off.
-Faberge does keep it simple with a potato patty, curds, and a creamy sausage gravy, which doesn’t sound terrible at all, but, again, not being able to quickly shovel it down doesn’t sit very well with us.
+Faberge’s Fabergé Stack: Elevating poutine with the addition of, say, foie gras or duck confit is acceptable in the poutine playbook, but transforming it so that a fork and knife choreography appears necessary strays a little too far off.
+Faberge does keep it simple with a potato patty, curds, and a creamy sausage gravy, which doesn’t sound terrible at all, but, again, not being able to shovel it down quickly doesn’t sit very well with us.